BibiEman/Notepad/README.md

   -Font an Font Size:
    *Customize text font an size through the font and font size options in the format menu.

+Thank you Ma'am Asia for inspiring us to make this wonderful project.

+Developers:
+1. Bibi Eman
+2. Muqadas